hexian000/neosocksd/API.md

 **Description**

-Resolves a host name asynchronously.
+Resolves a hostname asynchronously.
 If asynchronous name resolution is not supported, `await.resolve` behaves the same as `neosocksd.resolve`.

-IPv4/IPv6 preference depends on command line argument `-4`/`-6`.
+IPv4/IPv6 preference depends on the `-4`/`-6` command-line flag.

-Tip: To reduce delays caused by name resolution.
-It's recommended to set up a local DNS cache, such as systemd-resolved or dnsmasq.
+Tip: To reduce delays caused by name resolution, set up a local DNS cache (e.g., systemd-resolved or dnsmasq).

 ### await.sleep